x4dr/Fen/alchemy.md

 Moonlight Crystal

-* infuse ice with frozen  blood of a very frostresistant northern creature
+* infuse ice with frozen  blood of <very frostresistant northern creature>

 Sunlight Crystal

-* calcinate very hot fire with copious amounts of fire and mix with blood of volcanic creature and crystalize
+* calcinate very hot fire with copious amounts of fire and mix with blood of <volcanic creature> and crystalize

 ## T2
 Electrum